WELCOME TO OUR GROWING CAPACITY PROJECT -

 • Developing and Expanding our Toolkits

-• Practicing cultural humility and self-reflection as a lens throughout the training.
+• Practicing cultural humility and reflection throughout the program

 See our full report on the early community needs survey here.